Please note that in light of the developing situation with COVID-19, we have taken the decision to postpone this symposium.

 SHaME and the Centre for the Study of Violence, University of Newcastle (Australia) are holding an international, interdisciplinary symposium to explore the relationship between Medicine, Psychiatry, and Sexual Violence.

 Held at the Centre for the Study of Violence

 University of Newcastle, NSW, Australia

 Sameena Mulla, Marquette University, author of The Violence of Care (2014)

 Andrea Quinlan, University of Waterloo, author The Technoscientific Witness of Rape (2017)

 Joanna Bourke, Birkbeck, University of London, author of Rape: A History from 1860 to the present (2007)

 This symposium will explore the role of medical professionals in debates about sexual violence.
 Police doctors and forensic medical examiners, GPs, gynaecologists, surgeons, nurses, midwives, prison surgeons, psychiatrists, and therapists working in all forms of institutional and community settings have been influential agents in the interpretation, medicalisation, and adjudication of sexual attacks.
 This is an important time to investigate the relationship between medical professionals and sexual violence.
 Scandals around medical and psychiatric responses to sexual abuse emerge on a regular basis (viz.
 Nauru detention camp; the abuse of people in psychiatric wards, prison, and detention camps; failures to send the biological samples from ‘rape kits’ for forensic examination; complaints about medical examinations; popular anxieties about the medical treatment and rehabilitation of violent offenders).
 The symposium seeks to promote human health through providing insights into the role of medicine and psychiatry in understanding sexual violence.

-Please direct submissions and questions to Ms. Rhea Sookdeosingh at firstname.lastname@example.org.
+Please direct any queries to Ms Rhea Sookdeosingh at email@example.com.